ZEISS Symposium 2021: optical technologies drive medical innovation

 More information on the ZEISS Symposium and the ZEISS Research Award is available at:

-With a portfolio aligned with future growth areas like digitalization, healthcare and Smart Production and a strong brand, ZEISS is shaping the future of technology and constantly advancing the world of optics and related fields with its solutions.
+With a portfolio aligned with future growth areas like digitalization, healthcare and Industry 4.0 as well as a strong brand, ZEISS is shaping technological progress and, through its solutions, is extending the horizon of the world of optics and associated areas.
 The company's significant, sustainable investments in research and development lay the foundation for the success and continued expansion of ZEISS' technology and market leadership.
-ZEISS invests 12 percent of its revenue in research and development – this high level of expenditure has a long tradition at ZEISS and is also an investment in the future.
+ZEISS invests 12% of its revenue in research and development work – ZEISS has a long tradition of high expenditure in these areas.
+This also represents the company's investment in the future.

 Further information at www.zeiss.com